 - Fry’s V.I.P.
 Card

 Saving money at Kohl’s is easy to do.
 The savings don’t stop at Kohl’s Cash and Rewards.
-Kohl’s offers in-store coupon codes that you can use too!
+Kohl’s offers in-store coupons, via postal mail and in the Kohl’s app.
 These coupons can be offers like 15% off your entire purchase, 25% off kitchen items, or $10 off your purchase of $50 or more.

 You can also get a 25% off coupon when you make an Amazon return at Kohl’s.
 That’s just one of the many shopping hacks at Kohl’s.